gruepr/gruepr/README.md

 	this teamset by indicating pairs of students whose positions should be swapped, or throw away the teamset entirely and start over.
-If you save the teamset, three files can be saved: 1) the output shown on the screen, which is for your use; 2) the same screen output but without listing any of the team scores or student attributes, which is useful for distributing to the students; and 3) the team and student info in the format needed to import into the TEAMMATES peer review website.
+If you save the teamset, three files can be saved: 1) the output shown on the screen, which is for your use; 2) the same screen output but without listing any of the team scores or student attributes, which is useful for distributing to the students; and 3) the section, team, and student info in a spreadsheet format.

 	The datafile of student information has a specific required format.
 Using the Google Form allows you to download the data into exactly this file format without modification.
 After collecting responses, go to the